veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 - Click "Enable Review Apps".
 - Check the box next to "Create new review apps for new pull requests automatically".
 - Click "Enable".

+#### How does one get access?

+To join the CDS Heroku team, create a (free) Heroku account and email vac@cds-snc.ca with your account details so we can add you to the team.
+Note that our PR apps are automatically created by Heroku, so developers do not require Heroku access to have review apps created for their PRs.

 ### Contribute to GitHub repo